Akhilesh-Dubeyy/Akhilesh-Dubeyy.github.io/_publications/Publications1.md

 ======

 We investigate systematic methods to generate a desired probability distribution from a quantum circuit functionality.
 Using Wolfram quantum framework, we created a high-level circuit model which produces a desired probability result that matches the desired random probability generator output.
-Further, it is run on quantum computers of varying qubits to investigate various type of errors.
+Further, it is run on quantum computers of varying qubits to investigate various type of errors.jjjjjjjjjjjjjjjjjjjjjjj